 The word ‘antique’ is typically synonymous with anything ancient.
 However, only certain categories of items are truly considered antiques.
-BellamysWorld, a specialist in antiques through its online marketplace, defines what antiques are, and how to spot them.
+Bellamysworld, a specialist in antiques through its online marketplace, defines what antiques are, and how to spot them.
 Learn how to differentiate between antiques, vintage pieces and collectables.

 By definition, Antique pieces are items that are over 100 years old that boast an exceptional added aesthetic value.
 Bold, yet elegant, rustic yet vibrant; antiques aren’t mere furniture pieces or accessories, bought at any store, they are statement pieces.